 There are many ways how yoga can help improve running performance, prevent injury, improve mobility and flexibility, and many more.
 Here are just a few:

 Studies have shown that those who practice yoga have a better running economy than those who don't.
-This improved form can lead to a more efficient running economy, which is the amount of energy you expend at a given pace.
+This improved form can lead to a more efficient running economy, which is the energy you expend at a given pace.

 Mental benefits of yoga for runners